ActuallyHappening/ethglobal-2025/README.md

 Privilege de-escalation enforced by a static master address, hereby called _Master_, who reserves the right to update policies enforced on the de-escalated account, hereby called _Org_.
 The intent is that _Org_ is generally untrusted and needs strictly enforced, on-chain boundaries as controlled by _Master_.
 This is achieved through an EIP7702 contract with a stored owner (_Master_) address, and which _Org_ unconditionally authorizes himself to be bound to.
 The EIP7702 contract stores a pointer to the contract address _Master_ wishes to validate, which has the ABI `function verify(address recipient, uint256 amount, bytes calldata data) external view returns (bool);`, and which _Org_'s EIP7702 contract (must) validate against for each transaction.
 The _Master_ controlled contract can therefore implement any logic it wants, we implemented a whitelist and a maximum native ETH transfer limit as examples.

+The project was deployed on the Zircuit chain only.
+This is an amazing L2 for its quick finalization time and low gas fees, but the killer features is its AI-powered screening for malicious transactions.
+Seeing as the whole point of this hackathon project is to reduce the chances of malicious transactions being verified, Zircuit seemed a good fit!
+We used Foundry for contract creation testing and deployment, as well as verification.
+Noir from AZTEC was used as well, however it turns out that the ZK cryptographic primitive doesn't preserve the privacy of policies that _Master_ sets unfortunately.

 ### Problems with this approach
 An EOA can always revoke an authorisation.
 There is no way for _Master_ to prevent this.
 Therefore EIP7702 can't effectively be used as privilege de-escalation.